 • Over 400 different bird species, including 39 birds of prey

-South Luangwa is also recognised as the birthplace of the now famous ‘walking safari’ and is probably the finest way to experience Africa’s pristine wilderness first-hand.
+South Luangwa is also recognised as the birthplace of the now-famous ‘walking safari’ and is probably the finest way to experience Africa’s pristine wilderness first-hand.
 While animals will generally ignore you in a vehicle, when you’re on foot, they recognise you as another type of animal.
 Observing them from a safe distance is an exciting and unforgettable experience.
 Travelling through the park’s lush landscapes on foot also means that you have time to stop and appreciate the smaller things in nature, from exotic insects to animal tracks to the smell of things and beautiful flora.
-Walking also means you are free to go where safari vehicles simply can’t, allowing you to explore area not seen by anyone else.
+Walking also means you are free to go where safari vehicles simply can’t, allowing you to explore areas not seen by anyone else.
 You will probably learn more about Africa and her inhabitants on this safari than you will learn in your whole life from books and the internet.

 The armed guides that accompany you are highly trained and have extensive knowledge of not just the fauna and flora of the area, but also know the bush’s finer signs intimately.
 A safe distance from any big animal sighting is always maintained and respect for wildlife is the unbreakable number one rule.
 You are, however, guaranteed some fantastic encounters and sightings.
 A moderate level of fitness is required for this safari, as the distance covered per day is about 10km (6mi) a day, but with frequent stops.

 This 8 day/7 night walking safari starts at Mfuwe International Airport in eastern Zambia, from where you will be picked up by your local guide and transferred to your home for the first three nights of this safari, Tafika Lodge.
 Nestled on the banks of the Luangwa river, Tafika Camp’s thatched chalets sit under the shade of giant sausage trees.
 Built from locally sourced reed and thatch, these elegant suites are equipped with en suite bathrooms and outdoor showers.
 From the comfort of the camp, watch as elephants and hippos come for a drink and bath in the meandering river while you sip on a cold drink.
-Split your safari time between lengthy morning walks and evening game drives on the reserve; and with each exploration of Luangwa’s habitat more of its ecological wealth is revealed.
+Split your safari time between lengthy morning walks and evening game drives on the reserve, and with each exploration of Luangwa’s habitat more of its ecological wealth is revealed.
 Walk under the professional leadership of your guide, an armed parks reservist and caterer, who supplies a warm beverage and snack during your mid-morning tea break, and is an extra pair of eyes to spot animals!

-After three fantastic nights at Tafika we will set off on a 4 hour walk to Crocodile River Camp, your luggage portered to your next Luangwa home for you.
+After three fantastic nights at Tafika we will set off on a 4-hour walk to Crocodile River Camp, your luggage portered to your next Luangwa home for you.
 This is the first of two camps you visit forming part of the Chikoko Trails, which occupy a remote section of the South Luangwa National Park and are accessible only by foot.

 This is followed by a shorter afternoon walk of about two hours, which begins at 4pm and arrives back at the camp before sunset.
 Crocodile River Camp’s homely atmosphere and dedication to all things wildlife (further enhanced by the friendly and knowledgeable staff) allows this laid-back riverside sanctuary to take on the kind of surreal quality that is arguably unreplicated anywhere else in the world.